davidjbradshaw/auto-console-group/README.md

 ## Usage

-The library provides two modes of operation, `groupConsole` and `deferConsole`,
+The library provides two modes of operation, `deferConsole` and `groupConsole`,

  * `deferConsole` Stores logs and outputs everything through the microtask after the event loop has completed.
  * `groupConsole` Outputs logs in real time and creates a microtask to end the console group at the end of the event loop.